Hours & Pay Regulations

 Employees working on statutory off days are compensated at a rate of at least 35 percent higher than the employee’s ordinary pay.
 For overtime done at night work, the employees are compensated at a rate of at least 60 percent higher than the employee’s ordinary pay.
 A national holiday that falls on a Sunday is celebrated the next day.
 Law Concerning National Holidays, 1990, No. 178 (Japanese).

-Effective April 1, 2019, the employees to take at least 5 days of annual leave if they have more than 10 days of unused annual leave.
-An Employee who worked at least 6 months and for more than 80% of his/her scheduled working days during the preceding year may enjoy annual paid leave in proportion to such Employee’s period of service as follows:
+Employees can take at least 5 days of annual leave if they have more than 10 days of unused annual leave.
+An employee who worked at least 6 months and for more than 80% of his/her scheduled working days during the preceding year may enjoy annual paid leave in proportion to such Employee’s period of service as follows:

 - 6 Months: 10 Days